- Home

 | Transport | 70 - 100 | 77 - 110 | 73 - 105 |

-Swiss future hub updates the student visa process The new student visa applications for Switzerland can now be processed in a period ranging from 6 to 8 weeks by the cantonal migration authority, an update from the Swiss government announced on 18th October.
+The Swiss government has streamlined the student visa process.
+New student visa applications can now be processed within 6 to 8 weeks by the cantonal migration authority, a significant improvement from the previous 8–12 week timeframe.

 Public universities increased tuition fees by 5% to accommodate rising operational costs.